carolinan/inclusive/readme.txt

 Some layout features are not supported by Opera Mini.

 == Change log ==

+Version 1.0.6
+Updated padding in full width group blocks.
+Adjusted font sizes so that the editor and front matches better.
+Adjusted responsive font sizes for headings.
+Removed one font size.

+Version 1.0.5
+Fixed a problem with the logo.

 Version 1.0.4
 Added support for BBPress with new forum templates and CSS.
+Replaced an icon that had an incorrect license.
+Updated the copyright date format with a translation function.
+Updated language file.
+Prefixed JavaScript functions.

 Version 1.0.3
 Updated logo settings.